|

 during "The Phony War."
 It was the spring of 1940.
 Eight months

-Herald, an American daily owned by the New York Herald Tribune.
-Although I had taken French language
+before Although I had taken French language

 classes in college, I was far from fluent.
 I decided to better myself.
 As my